SermakK01/SermakK01/README.md

 - 👋 Hi, I’m Kamil (ordinary Computer Science student)
 - 👀 I’m interested everything and nothing
-- 🌱 I’m currently learning Computer Science and Artificial Inteligence
+- 🌱 I’m currently learning Computer Science and Artificial Inteligence at AGH UST

 <!---
 SermakK01/SermakK01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.